-Firstly, I want to reassure everyone that this article is not being published due to any alarming weather conditions being forecast right now, but with October looming and the memory of that Gota Fria in October 2017, I thought it would be wise to pass on this helpful information compiled by Jill Leonard of the Local Fire and Weather Watch Group.
+Firstly, I want to reassure everyone that this article is not being published due to any alarming weather conditions being forecast right now, but with the memory of that Gota Fria in October 2007, I thought it would be wise to pass on this helpful information compiled by Jill Leonard of the Local Fire and Weather Watch Group.

 The worst thing you can be in the face of fire or flood is unprepared!
 It risks you and your family’s lives!
 Being prepared is so simple.
 Here are a few ideas for you to think about (especially when fire or stormy seasons are upon us!)